cloudmesh-community/book/chapters/msg/graphql.md

 chapter.
 The official documentation of GraphQL is available at [@graphql-learn]

+## Prerequisits

+Before we start we need to install a number of tools that we use throughout the chapter

+### Install of GraphIQL

+move that here and explain brievly what it does but nothing else than instalation and

+### Install Django

+move instalation of django here and describe brievly why you use it and in which example (point to section with ref link)

 ## GraphQL type system and schema

 To get started with GraphQL we will first explore GraphQL type system